 Total units required for MS: 30

-The graduate program in Geology offers coursework, fieldwork experience, and research that will lead to a Master of Science degree in Geology.
-It allows students who successfully complete the program to upgrade their educational qualifications and advance to doctoral programs or professional positions that require an in-depth knowledge of hydrogeology, environmental geology, and geologic hazards.
+The graduate program in Geology offers two tracks to a Master of Science degree in Geology: a thesis-based option in which students pursue a research project and a non-thesis option that culminates in a comprehensive examination.
+Students who successfully complete the program will upgrade their educational qualifications and be able to advance to doctoral programs or professional positions that require an in-depth knowledge of geologic topics such as tectonics, hydrogeology, environmental geology, and geologic hazards.
 The University's location in the state capital provides direct access to many local, federal, and state agencies through internship and fieldwork opportunities.

 All work toward the degree must be completed within a seven-year period.
 The general University requirements for graduate degrees are explained in the "Graduate Studies" section of this Catalog or visit the Geology Department's website.

 Admission as a classified graduate student in Geology requires: